 If a battery is frequently discharged at a lower depth of discharge, it will have more useful cycles than if it is drained to the battery’s maximum DoD.

 For instance, if you have a 5kWh battery with 80% DoD, it should only discharge 4kWh before being recharged.
-However, battery systems achieving 100% depth of discharge are becoming increasingly more common.
+However, battery systems achieving 100% depth of discharge are becoming increasingly more common, meaning they only need ‘refilling’ with solar electricity, if you like, when the battery is completely empty, yet this may still not be the most efficient use of your battery.

 How long do solar batteries last?

-Lithium-ion batteries (typically lithium iron phosphate) are the most common type of solar batteries installed by homeowners and businesses.
-They are lightweight and longer lasting, with a lithium ion battery typically lasting around 10 to 12 years – around half the average lifespan of solar panels and twice as long as its closest rival, the lead-acid battery.
+Lithium-ion batteries (typically lithium iron phosphate) are the most common type of solar batteries installed by homeowners and businesses today.
+They are lightweight and longer lasting, with a lithium ion battery typically lasting around 10 to 15 years – around half the average lifespan of solar panels and twice as long as its biggest rival, the lead-acid battery.

 Lead-acid batteries, with a typical lifespan of 3 to 7 years, also tend to need more extensive maintenance.
 Other types of solar batteries include nickel-based batteries and flow batteries, but neither are commonly used with domestic solar panels.